 Domaine du Sourire is a small run holiday complex which caters for the needs of all guests, including children and adults with disability.
-There are four newly renovated gites, 3 of which are adapted for wheelchair users.
-Onsite facilities include an adapted indoor playroom, soft play room, new for 2018 heated (up 28 degrees)swimming pool, sensory garden and sensory room and many other activities available to ensure our guests have a fun and relaxing stay.
+Onsite facilities include an adapted indoor playroom, soft play room, solar heated swimming pool, sensory garden and sensory room and many other activities available to ensure our guests have a fun and relaxing stay.

-The Domaine du Sourire started life as a derelict farm and through raw passion and four years of non stop work, a complex with four wonderful Gites, swimming pool and play areas was formed.
+The Domaine du Sourire started life as a derelict farm and through raw passion and 4 years of non stop work, is now a complex with 4 wonderful Gites, swimming pool and play areas was formed.
 The doors were formally opened to the public in 2013 with the first guests traveling from the UK, Holland and Belgium.
-The Domaine du Sourire is fully wheelchair-accessible and this is by purposeful design; they do not discriminate and welcome everyone.
+The Domaine du Sourire is accessible and family friendly, we do not discriminate and welcome everyone.

 Jackie speaks kind and honest words about her father Sandy.
 He was a life long friend of the Camillis family for many years and spent much of his retirement living at Domaine du Sourire.
 He was responsible for helping transform it from a building site into the wonderful facility it is today.
 We are all indebted to him for his hard work and enthusiasm on this project which would not have come to fruition without him.

 Fully equipped kitchen, with cooker, microwave, washing machine, dishwasher, fridge-freezer and ironing facilities.
 Separate dining area with table and chairs.

 L'Hibou: The lounge is spacious enough for the entire family to gather around the wood-burner and make full use of the dvd player or English/French satellite tv.